ScratchAddons/ScratchAddons/.github/ISSUE_TEMPLATE/--new-addon.md

 name: "➕ New addon"
 about: Suggest a new addon
 title: ''
-labels: 'type: enhancement, new addon, scope: addon'
+labels: 'type: enhancement, scope: new addon'
 assignees: ''

 ---